gitter-badger/admin-docs/docs/source/installation.rst

     effektif.com.effektif.model.service.signavio.SignavioAuthenticationProvider.
         clientSecret

-See section Signavio integration for more information on how to setup the integration.
+See section :ref:`signavio-integration` for more information on how to set up the integration.

 Configure logging
 `````````````````